 Automobile Insurance Fraud:

-- Reporting that your car has been stolen when in fact you had given it away to someone
+- Reporting that your car has been stolen when in fact you had given it to someone;

-- Reporting to an insurance company that you were injured in an accident when in fact it was not true
+- Reporting to an insurance company that you were injured in an accident when in fact it was not true; and